 - In the short story "Who Am I This Time?" by Kurt Vonnegut, the main character completely takes on the persona of whatever character he performs in the community play.
 A beautiful but socially awkward woman, when performing A Streetcar Named Desire with him, falls in passionate love with his persona.
 By living a life of Romance on the Set through various plays, they become Happily Married.

 - In-Universe in Redshirts, Jenkins, whose wife had been Redshirted years before, sends a love letter to the actress who played her in Chronicles of the Intrepid when Dahl and the others go to the real world.
 In one of the epilogues, it is implied that she then ends up in a relationship with the actor who played him.

-- Italian soprano Mirella Freni married Bulgarian bass-baritone Nicolai Ghiaurov after frequently performing together.
+- Italian soprano Mirella Freni married Bulgarian bass Nicolai Ghiaurov after they frequently performed together.
 Their first performance together was a production of Faust in Genoa in 1961, and they married in 1978.

-- American tenor Charles Castronovo met Russian soprano Ekaterina Siurina when they performed together in a production of L'elisir d'amore in Berlin and married in 2005.
-They've frequently performed together since then.
+- American tenor Charles Castronovo met Russian soprano Ekaterina Siurina when they performed together in a production of Donizetti's L'elisir d'amore in Berlin in 2004, and they married in 2005.
+They've frequently performed together at many opera houses since then.

-- Spanish soprano Montserrat Caballé married Spanish tenor Bernabé Martí in 1964 after they fell in love during a production of Madame Butterfly.
+- Spanish soprano Montserrat Caballé married Spanish tenor Bernabé Martí in 1964 after they fell in love during a production of Madame Butterfly in A Coruña.

 - African-American soprano Leontyne Price married African-American bass-baritone William Warfield during a European tour of Porgy and Bess, in which they performed together.
 However, they divorced in 1972.